scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

 We have 150 observations of the iris flower specifying some
-measurements: sepal length, sepal width, petal length and petal width together with its subtype: Iris Setosa, Iris Versicolour, Iris Virginica.
+measurements: sepal length, sepal width, petal length and petal width together with its subtype: *Iris setosa*, *Iris versicolor*, *Iris virginica*.

-.. for now, a dataset is just a matrix of floating-point numbers,
+..
+For now, a dataset is just a matrix of floating-point numbers,
-.. (together with a class value).
+.. together with a class value.

 To load the dataset into a Python object: